-Classes will be held online using Zoom from 4:25pm to 5:25pm on Mondays and Wednesdays.
-All lectures will be recorded and will be available on Blackboard shortly after class.
+Classes will be held in person from 4:25pm to 5:25pm on Mondays and Wednesdays in Frey Hall 211.

-The final examination will be held on Wednesday December 9, from 8:30pm to 11:00pm.
+The final examination will be held on Wednesday December 8 from 8:30pm to 11:00pm.

 A full schedule with topics, assignments, and due dates will be available on Blackboard.